brycehenson/matlab_function_cache/README.md

 ## To Do
 contributors welcome!
 There is a lot to do to build this into a powerful tool.
 Drop me an email.
 - documentation and code flow checks
+- mock relative file paths
+  - so that cache can be portable between many computers when using the same central server
 - more testing,
   - want to go through every evaluation path
   - performance, particulary agianst memoize()